RagibHossain/Teebay/README.md

 # Teebay
-TeebayClientApp is the frontend of the application .
+TeebayClientApp is the frontend of the application .(Technologies used - React,Typescript,Mobx,React Router,Semantic UI,React Hook Form)
 TeebayAPI is the backend of the application .
+(Technologies used - Django,Django RestFramework)

 to run the front end  application clone the project .